AdaCore/cuda/doc/build_architecture.rst

   called from the host application.

-You compile the host application as a regular host executable, with special switches that specifify that it needs to include specific CUDA operations.
+You compile the host application as a regular host executable, with special switches that specify that it needs to include specific CUDA operations.

 You compile the device library as a standalone library project.
 This library project has run-time restrictions similar to those of "bare metal"